Linuxadmn4718/Waybar-UPS/README.md

 From ~/.config/hypr/scripts run sudo chmod +x apc_info.sh upstest.sh

-Add the example module to your config.jsonc
+Add the example module to your config.jsonc.
+Do not forget to add "custom/ups", to you modules-[LOCATION] (left,center,right)

-Add the example style to you style.css
+Add the example style to you style.css.
+Do not forget to add #custom-ups, to your list of modules in you styles.css.